 Overall Oven Tips for Each Oven

-If you choose the Ooni Pro, you’ll want to check the instructional video on how to assemble it before you get started.
-The Ooni pizza ovens aren’t difficult models to set up, but this is a good idea to ensure that you don’t experience any unnecessary stress.
+If you choose the Ooni Pro, you’ll want to check the instructional video on assembling it before you start.
+The Ooni pizza ovens aren’t complex models to set up, but this is a good idea to ensure that you don’t experience any unnecessary stress.

-Watching these videos can also help you detach the chimney, which can make this model a bit more portable.
+Watching these videos can also help you detach the chimney, making this model a bit more portable.

-That may not seem like much of a difference given the fact it’s still 48.5 lbs, but when you detach part of that weight from the main body, suddenly the oven becomes a whole lot lighter.
+That may not seem like much of a difference given that it’s still 48.5 lbs, but when you detach part of that weight from the main body, the oven suddenly becomes a whole lot lighter.
 Also, disconnecting the chimney can allow you to fit this oven into your car.

 You’ll also probably want to invest in that additional burner for gas.
-It is well worth it to switch between not one, not two, but three different ways of making pizzas.
+It is well worth switching between not one, not two, but three different ways of making pizzas.

-There’s also a pellet-burning attachment available, so that’s technically four ways of cooking and serving up Neapolitan goodness at your disposal.
+There’s also a pellet-burning attachment available, so that are four ways of cooking and serving up Neapolitan goodness at your disposal.

-You’ll also want to make sure to use those glass doors to your advantage to check on your pizza.
+You’ll also want to use those glass doors to your advantage to check on your pizza.